JohnMichaelD/tomato-timer/README.md

 I would like to come back to this project and add sound (an alarm) for when the timer hits 00:00.

 I would like to update the document title in the browser tab to update and reflect the timer countdown.
+Fixed 12.19.21.

 I find that when changing the time of the counter, it seems to JUMP over the first sec iteration.
 I would like to fix that.
 Using setTimeout did not seem to do what I wanted.